-SWVG plans and manages campaigns to improve the lives of asylum seekers and refugees, drawing from our direct practical experience working with asylum seekers and refugees in Southampton and Winchester.
+SWVG campaigns to improve the lives of asylum seekers and refugees, drawing from our direct practical experience working with asylum seekers and refugees in Southampton and Winchester.

-Our campaigns may involve contact with our local MP’s and other political parties, letters and articles for newspapers, going on radio and TV, and joining demonstrations.
+Our campaigns may involve contact with our local MPs and political parties, letters and articles for newspapers, appearing on radio and TV, and joining demonstrations.

-In April 2017, the All-Party Parliamentary Group (APPG) on Refugees published the “Refugees Welcome?” report which outlines many of the difficulties faced by people claiming asylum and when they are granted refugee status.
-The report is a valuable reference which makes a number of strong recommendations to Government.
+In April 2017, the All-Party Parliamentary Group (APPG) on Refugees published the “Refugees Welcome?” report outlining many of the difficulties faced by people claiming asylum and after they are granted refugee status.
+The report is a valuable reference that made strong recommendations to the government.

 Fairness not Fares

-We understand that the Home Office considers the location of the FSU in Liverpool to be efficient from their point of view; however there is a significant cost to asylum seekers and volunteers which makes life even more difficult for them.
-This could be avoided relatively easily if the Home Office were to by allow people who are seeking asylum to have their identity and documents verified at their local police station or by a local solicitor, and then send the documents to the FSU.
+The situation could be avoided relatively easily if the Home Office allowed people who are seeking asylum to have their identity and documents verified at their local police station or by a local solicitor, and then send the documents to the FSU.

 Out of the Fire and Into the Frying Pan

-We supported Baroness Lister of Burtersett with evidence of client experiences in order for her to take this up with the Government.
+We supported Baroness Lister of Burtersett with evidence of our clients’ experiences so she could take this up with the government.
 We are now awaiting the outcome of a pilot study by the Home Office and the Department of Work and Pensions, which is being monitored by the Red Cross.

 Trafficking: delays in decisions on trafficking status

-There appear to be significant delays in the NRM process: SWVG has one client who is still awaiting a decision after 18 months (as at December 2017) and a former client has been waiting several months for a decision.
+There appear to be significant delays in the NRM process.
+SWVG has one client who was still awaiting a decision after 18 months (as at December 2017), while a former client has been waiting several months for a decision.

-These delays can have severe effects on the individuals’ well-being, particularly if they have already been through traumatic experiences.
+The Home Office says it cannot consider a person’s asylum application before the NRM decides on their trafficking status.
+These delays can have severe effects on individuals’ well-being, particularly if they have already been through traumatic experiences.

-SWVG will support the national campaigns to lobby for the creation of a fund to specifically support refugees learning English, for the publication of an ESOL strategy for England, to ensure full access to ESOL particularly for women, to provide asylum seekers with the right to access free English language learning and to facilitate a national framework for community based language support (Refugee Action 2017).
+SWVG supports national campaigns to lobby for the creation of a fund to specifically support refugees learning English, and for the publication of an ESOL strategy for England.
+This would ensure full access to ESOL, particularly for women, and provide asylum seekers with the right to access free English language learning.

 Refugee Family Reunion Bill